2026 Speakers (more to come)

 Ryan Abbott, MD, JD, MTOM, PhD, is Professor of Law and Health Sciences at the University of Surrey School of Law, Adjunct Associate Professor of Medicine at the David Geffen School of Medicine at UCLA, partner at Brown, Neri, Smith & Khan, LLP, and a mediator and arbitrator with JAMS, Inc. He has published widely on issues associated with life sciences and information technology in leading legal, medical, and scientific books and journals.
 Among others, he is the author of The Reasonable Robot: Artificial Intelligence and the Law (CUP, 2020), editor of Research Handbook on Intellectual Property and Artificial Intelligence (Edward Elgar, 2022), and a co-author of International Intellectual Property in an Integrated World Economy (Aspen, 2024).
 His research has been featured prominently in the popular press including in The Times of London, the New York Times, the Financial Times, and other media outlets involving time.
 Professor Abbott has worked as an expert for institutions including the United Kingdom Parliament, the European Commission, the World Health Organization, and the World Intellectual Property Organization.

-Mental CPR: The Power of the Pause
+Michael Pellegrino: Mental CPR: The Power of the Pause

 What if the most powerful tool we have in moments of pressure is something we rarely practice?
 In high-stress situations, our reactions often happen faster than our awareness, and those reactions can shape the direction of our lives.
 In this talk, Michael Pellegrino introduces Mental CPR™ — Catch, Pause, Reframe, a simple framework designed to help people interrupt automatic reactions and regain clarity.
 Because sometimes the difference between regret and resilience… is a single pause.